September 29th 2017

 Double cleansing - should you be doing it?

-Find out with our guide on how to do it and what to look for in your double acts of choice
+Find out with our guide on how to double cleanse and what to look for in your chosen cleansers

 Should you be double cleansing?
 If you’re using an eye makeup remover and a cleanser, you’re probably already doing it to an extent.
 However, with a duo of launches hitting our desks in the past few weeks with a greater level of double cleansing detail at their core, the technique looks set to become a more widespread practice going forward.
 There are varying degrees - but is it for you?

 It’s a widely held beauty belief that cleansing is the most important part of your skincare routine (a statement which we believe to be true also).
 Double cleansing is an extension of that and involves a duo of products designed to target different types of epidermal debris: the first ‘clean’ should look to remove makeup and SPF and the second, cleanse skin on a deeper scale.
 When should and when shouldn’t you give it a go though?

 “To double-cleanse or not to double-cleanse depends entirely on the circumstances,” explains cosmetic dermatologist Dr Stefanie Williams.
 “If you are wearing quite heavy makeup, double cleansing might be necessary and in fact, beneficial that day.
 However, I wouldn't recommend it routinely, unless necessary.
 So it's usually in the evening that people might need to double-cleanse, while a double-cleanse is hardly ever necessary in the morning.”

 The double acts that have caught our eye...